yihuacheng/Itracker/README.md

 ```

 ### Result
-After training or test, you can find the result from the `save_path` in the config file.
+After training or test, you can find the result from the `$save_path$` in the config file.

 ## Citation